Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 Click here to download the BFA-555 MK1 schematic.

 The circuit is true to the original schematic, with the addition of the local supply bypass capacitors.
-Part numbers for the MK1 have had a prefix of 1xx or 2xx appended to differentiate left and right channels.
+In the original schematic, the same part numbers were used for both left and right channels.
+This confuses my board design software, so part numbers have had a prefix of 1xx or 2xx appended to differentiate left and right channels.
 (Thus R1 becomes R101 for the left, and R201 for the right.)

 - I recommend a regulated temperature soldering station or at least a powerful hand-held iron like the TS-80 or TS-100.
 This is a 2-layer board with plated through-holes, and large ground and power planes that wick away heat.
 No problem with a good iron, but a cheap pencil iron will be frustrating.